Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

+Recall the example in \cref{fig:intro:gradient-when-bias-small-vs-large}, that ``correlation'' between $\lrangle{x, v^\perp}$ and $y$ can be dominated by noise instead of the optimal ReLU, hence GD updates in the wrong direction.
+To overcome this, when calculating the ``gradient'' on each iteration, we will slightly modify the \textit{condition function} from $\mathbbm{1}{\lrangle{x,w_t}+b\geq 0}$ to be $\mathbbm{1}\{\lrangle{x, w_t} \geq \Tilde{b}\}$ for some carefully chosen $\Tilde{b}$.
+We also add a \textit{weight function} $f_t(x)$ inside the expectation, defined as the change-of-measure function between two Gaussians.
+Specifically, it shifts the $x$-marginal to be centered around $\rho \cdot |b|\cdot w_t$, for some carefully chosen $\rho\in (0, 1)$.
+The exact expression of $f_t(x)$ and $\Tilde{b}$ are specified in Algorithm \ref{alg:full-alg}.
+The parameters $\lambda$ and $\rho$ are constants to be determined during the analysis.

-The insight behind reweighting \footnote{Reweighting is conceptually similar to \textit{rejection sampling}, a method used for learning general linear halfspaces in \cite{DiakonikolasKS18a-biased-halfspace-nasty-noise, DiakonikolasKLZ24-testable-learning-biased-halfspace}.
-Compared to their approaches, we have to shift the Gaussian mean by a more carefully chosen amount as well as apply a conditioning indicator (see \cref{subsec:PGD-contribution-noise}), due to the nature of our regression problem. } is the following: suppose $w_t$ is close to $v$ in direction, then shifting the Gaussian center along $w_t$ would essentially \textit{reduce the problem back to the moderate bias} case.
+The insight behind reweighting\footnote{Reweighting is conceptually similar to \textit{rejection sampling}, a method used for learning general linear halfspaces in \citet{DiakonikolasKS18a-biased-halfspace-nasty-noise, DiakonikolasKLZ24-testable-learning-biased-halfspace}.
+Compared to their approaches, we have to shift the Gaussian mean by a more carefully chosen amount as well as apply a conditioning indicator, due to the nature of our regression problem. } is the following: suppose $w_t$ is close to $v$ in direction, then shifting the Gaussian center along $w_t$ would essentially \textit{reduce the problem back to the moderate bias} case.
 This is clear from \cref{fig:intro:gradient-when-bias-small-vs-large}, where shifting the origin upwards in subfigure (b) would result in a similar landscape as subfigure (a).
-As the red zone moves closer to the origin, the noise can only cause limited harm on the gradient direction.

-We note that reweighted PGD is a CSQ algorithm, which on itself cannot possibly solve our problem.
-One caveat is its need for a \textit{warm start}: the method requires $w_t$ to be close to $v$ in the first place.
-In the extreme case of $w_t \perp v$, the red region does not become closer regardless of how we reweight along $w_t$.
-Since a randomly initialized $w_0$ is near perpendicular to $v$ in high dimensions, this calls for some (non-CSQ) algorithm that provides a crude estimation for direction $v$, before we can run reweighted PGD.
+We note that this needs $w_t$ to be mostly aligned with $v$ in the first place, hence the necessity of thresholded PCA.